-We are extremely glad to see that Brooks listened to its customers with the friendlier, softer design.
-The update even fixes the problem with the edges folding up between the top of the foot and the lace bed, as seen in the Altra Escalante 1.5.
-Finding a more comfortable shoe will be difficult and any alternative will put you into a different category of shoe, like the Brooks Glycerin 16, which is really meant to be a larger comfort shoe.
+We are thrilled to see that Brooks listened to its customers with the friendlier, softer design.
+The update even fixes the problem with the edges folding up between the top of the foot and the lace bed, as seen in the Altra Solstice.
+Finding a more comfortable shoe will be difficult, and any alternative will put you into a different category of shoe, like the Brooks Glycerin 17, which is really meant to be a larger comfort shoe.
 It comes with more padding, cushion, and bulk, so it's heavier and less nimble than its speedy cousin.

 We placed this shoe's breathability alongside other lightweight runners like the On Cloud X, which shares the fine mesh, heel-counter, and moisture-holding liner, though its padding is thinner.
 Only the New Balance Minimus 10v1 had greater breathability, largely because it had such limited padding and no sort of impermeable upper stability structures like heel-counters to block heat and moisture exchange.

 That isn't to say that the Brooks are heavy, it's really just that the field of shoes is insanely light.
-Even though we gave this contender our Editors' Choice Award, if weight is your sole interest, we suggest looking into the 17.2 ounce New Balance Minimus 10v1, which is our only minimalist offering in the lineup, or the On Cloud Xs if you want something closer to a traditional shoe.
+Even though we gave this contender an overall high score, if weight is your sole interest, we suggest looking into the 17.2 ounce New Balance Minimus 10v1, which is our only minimalist offering in the lineup, or the On Cloud Xs if you want something closer to a traditional shoe.

 One of the unfortunate downsides of such lightweight shoes is that their durability typically suffers, but that is not quite the case with this model, which scores better than the other lightweight flats.
 The blown carbon outsole allows this shoe to take a good deal of beating while the tough mesh upper provides a good layer of protection.

-At $100, the PureFlow 7 has a great price, as it offers incredible upper and landing comfort.
-After all, we did name this our Top Pick for Lightweight Racing Flat.
+The PureFlow 7 is reasonably priced, as it offers incredible upper and landing comfort.
 For the money, it will be very hard to find a better shoe on the market that delivers as much upper and landing comfort in such a light, low-profile package, especially with the updated tongue to completely stop chafing.
 This shoe earns every penny.

 The PureFlow 7 is absolutely the best iteration of the line yet.
 They took the best of earlier models, listened to customers, and made the best fixes.
-This time around they earned the Top Pick for Lightweight Racing Flat, edged out of the Editor's Choice spot by the excellent On Cloud X. Brooks built on the success of the super comfortable seamless upper and the natural flex in its midsole by redesigning the tongue to avoid the chafe of earlier models.
+Brooks built on the success of the super comfortable seamless upper and the natural flex in its midsole by redesigning the tongue to avoid the chafe of earlier models.
 It remains at or near the very top of the field in landing and upper comfort, breathability, and weight.
-This award winner did extremely well across most of the categories and only came up middling in responsiveness and durability, but those fields are expected to lag with a light, fast, natural shoe like these.
-In the end, we are very happy with this shoe and we hope this shoe serves you as well as it did us.
+This running shoe did extremely well across most of the categories and only came up middling in responsiveness and durability, but those fields are expected to lag with a light, fast, natural shoe like these.

 — Ryan Baham